lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The flying ice cube effect is one of the most famous artifact of molecular simulations :cite:`wong2016good`.
+    The flying ice cube effect is one of the most famous artifacts of molecular simulations :cite:`wong2016good`.
-    Download this seemingly simple |input_flying_cube|, that was inspired by the the first part of the tutorial, and simplified by removing some of it.
+    Download this seemingly simple |input_flying_cube|, which is a simplified version of the input from the first part of the tutorial.
     Run the input with this |data_flying_cube| file and this |parm_flying_cube| file.